jirijakes/bitcoinops.github.io/_includes/articles/bitgo-musig2.md

 MPC (multi-party compute) signing protocols are growing in popularity due to the aforementioned fee and privacy benefits.
-MuSig is a _simple_ multi-signature (n-of-n) protocol, made possible by schnorr signatures’ linearity.
+MuSig is a _simple_ multi-signature (n-of-n) protocol, made possible by Schnorr signatures’ linearity.
 MuSig2 can be explained in a 30-minute presentation, and the complete reference implementation is 461 textual lines of Python.
 [Threshold signature][topic threshold signature] (t-of-n) protocols, such as [FROST][], are significantly more complex, and even [2-party multi-signatures][] based